This is my public declaration of priorities.

 Put another way, it’s my answer to “What are you doing now?”

-Advisory portfolio: I love the mix of organizations I’m working with these days, which now includes AARP, Before Brands, Ciitizen, Cambia Health Solutions, and Atlas of Caregiving.
-I also maintain virtual office hours as a mentor for CSweetener and my own network of rebels, upstarts, and action-oriented dreamers.
+I’m continuing to advise Alladapt, Article 27, Atlas of Caregiving, Before Brands, Ciitizen, Equip Health, Faster Cures, and the Lemelson Center for the Study of Invention and Innovation at Smithsonian Institution.
+I serve on the boards of directors for Cambia Health Solutions and Hive Networks.
+I also maintain virtual office hours for a network of rebels, community data organizers, and action-oriented dreamers.
 My time is divided pretty evenly between start-ups and legacy companies, playing the role of ambassador and connector.

 Inspiration: The /now page movement, by Derek Sivers.